APPENDICES

 ACADIA

-Renaud is a common surname in France, so it is no surprise that several Renaud families lived in greater Acadia before Le Grand Dérangement, three of them on Île St.-Jean, one of the Maritime islands.
+Renaud is a common surname in France, so it is no surprise that several Renaud families lived in greater Acadia before Le Grand Dérangement, three of them on Île St.-Jean, one of the French Maritime islands, today's Prince Edward Island.
 Members of only one of these Acadian Renaud families ended up in Louisiana:

-Jean Renaud or Regnault dit Bordenave, born in France in c1652, was at Pentagouët, in present-day Maine, in 1685, a servant of the commandant of that Acadian outpost, Jean-Vincent d'Abbadie, third Baron de Saint-Castin.
-Jean married an American Indian woman whose name has been lost to history probably at Pentagouët in c1687.
+Jean Renaud or Regnault dit Bordenave, born in France in c1652, was at Pentagouët, present-day Maine, in 1685, a servant of the commandant of that Acadian outpost, Jean-Vincent d'Abbadie, third Baron de Saint-Castin.
+Jean married an Indian woman, probably an Abenaki, whose name has been lost to history.
 They had four children, whose names also have been lost.
-In 1707, Jean, now in his mid-50s, was still at Pentagouët, where he witnessed the marriages of Acadian notables Alexandre Le Borgne de Bélisle and Philippe Mius d'Entremont.
-No member of this family settled in Louisiana.
+In 1707, Jean, now in his mid-50s, was still at Pentagöuet, where he witnessed the marriage of Acadian notable Alexandre Le Borgne de Bélisle, fils, to an Abenaki.
+No member of this branch of the Renaud family settled in Louisiana.

 ~